vyadh/nutest/README.md

 This is a good design constraint for self-contained tests that run efficiently.
 The default concurrency strategy is geared for CPU-bound tests, maximising the use of available CPU cores.
 However, some cases may need adjustment to run efficiently.
 For example, IO-bound tests may benefit from lower concurrency and tests waiting on external resources may benefit by not being limited to the available CPU cores.

 The level of concurrency adjusted or even disabled by specifying the `--strategy { threads: <n> }` option to the `run-tests` command, where `<n>` is the number of concurrently executing machine threads.
-The default is handling the concurrency automatically.
+The default handles the concurrency level automatically based on the available hardware.

 See the Concurrency section under How Does It Work? for more details.